 - Deep Airline Experience

 - Strategic Planning Skills

 - Financial Expertise

-- · Leadership Experience
+- Leadership Experience

-Mr. Tilden has been chairman of Alaska Air Group and of Alaska Airlines and Horizon Air since January 2014.
-He has served as president of Alaska Airlines since December 2008.
-In May 2012, Mr. Tilden was named president and CEO of Alaska Air Group and CEO of Alaska Airlines and Horizon Air.
+Mr. Tilden has been chairman of Alaska Air Group, Alaska Airlines and Horizon Air since January 2014 and of Virgin America since December 2016.
+He served as president of Alaska Airlines from December 2008 to May 2016.
+In May 2012, Mr. Tilden was named president and CEO of Alaska Air Group and CEO of Alaska Airlines, and he was CEO of Horizon Air from May 2012 to May 2016.
 He served as executive vice president of finance and planning from 2002 to 2008 and as CFO from 2000 to 2008 for Alaska Airlines and Alaska Air Group.
 Prior to 2000, he was vice president of finance at Alaska Airlines and Alaska Air Group.
 Before joining Alaska Airlines, Mr. Tilden worked for the accounting firm PricewaterhouseCoopers.

-Nordstrom, Inc. (appointed in March 2016)
+• Nordstrom, Inc. (appointed in March 2016)

-- Alaska Airlines and Horizon Air (subsidiaries of Alaska Air Group)
+- Alaska Airlines, Horizon Air and Virgin America (subsidiaries of Alaska Air Group)

-- · Airlines for America
+- Airlines for America

-- Pacific Lutheran University Board of Regents
+- · Boy Scouts of America

-- Boy Scouts of America
+- Washington Roundtable

-- · Washington Roundtable
+- Seattle Metro Chamber Board (Chair)